NBG-Fintech3/Ducimus-Investments/README.md

 The arbitrage is traced manually via REST-API technology between server & client and in a future version sockets will be used or an upgrade to Google Firebase realtime database.

-The platform is deployed on Google Clouc platform.
+The platform is deployed on Google Cloud platform.